ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 - **Domain rule (p=)** : policy to be adopted by the recipient at the request of the owner of the sending domain.
 The policy applies to the queried domain and subdomains unless the **sp=** subdomain tag specifies different instructions.
 Possible values are :
     - *None* : The domain owner does not request any specific action regarding message delivery.
-    - *quarantine* : if the DMARC verification fails, the recipients must treat the emails as suspicious.
-Depending on the capabilities of the recipient server, this may mean “put in the spam folder” and/or “report as suspicious”.
+    - *quarantine* : If the DMARC verification fails, the recipients must treat the emails as suspicious.
+Depending on the capabilities of the recipient server, this may mean "put in the spam folder" and/or "report as suspicious".
     - *reject* : Rejects emails that fail the DMARC verification.

 - **Percentage of messages filtered (pct=)** (value between 0 and 100, default is 100): The percentage of the message flow to which the DMARC policy should be applied.
-The purpose of the “pct” tag is to enable domain owners to adopt a slow implementation of the DMARC mechanism.
+The purpose of the "pct" tag is to enable domain owners to adopt a slow implementation of the DMARC mechanism.

 - **Global Reporting URI (rua=)**: Addresses to which reports should be sent (comma separated plain text list).
 Any valid URI can be specified.
-The “mailto:” comment must precede the email recipient (e.g. `mailto:address@example.com`).
+The "mailto:" comment must precede the email recipient (e.g. `mailto:address@example.com`).

 - **Rule for sub-domains (sp=)**: the policy to be adopted by the recipient for all sub-domains.
 It only applies to the sub-domains of the domain being queried, and not to the domain itself.
-Its syntax is identical to that of the p tag defined above.
+Its syntax is identical to that of the "p" tag defined above.
 If this tag is not present, the policy specified by the "p" tag is applied to the subdomains.

 - **Alignment mode for SPF (aspf=)** (default is `r`) : Specifies the SPF alignment mode.
 The values are as follows:
     - `r` for relaxed mode : emails that fail SPF authentication are marked as "unwanted" by the recipient server.